gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 - Specify "Documents" in the path when you want to scan all documents and all folders from a subfolder under Shared Documents.
 For example: "http://sp2013/Documents/Sales Reports"

-If you later need to remove a data repository that you added, use the [Remove-AIPScannerRepository](./Remove-AIPScannerRepository.md) cmdlet.
+If you later need to change the settings for this data repository, use the [Set-AIPScannerRepository](./Set-AIPScannerRepository.md) cmdlet.
+To remove a data repository, complete with its scanning settings, use the [Remove-AIPScannerRepository](./Remove-AIPScannerRepository.md) cmdlet.

 ## EXAMPLES

-### Example 1: Configure a local folder to be scanned, default label specified in the AIP policy is applied on unlabled files
+### Example 1: Configure a local folder to be scanned and set the default label that is specified in the Azure Information Protection policy
 ```
 PS C:\> Add-AIPScannerRepository -Path D:\Data\Finance -SetDefaultLabel UsePolicyDefault

 The repository was added successfully.
 ```

 This command adds the local folder named Data\Finance on the D drive to be scanned.
+For unlabeled files, apply the default label that is specified in the Azure Information Protection policy.

-### Example 2: Configure a network-attached storage (NAS) file share to be scanned, default label with GUID f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc is applied  on unlabled files.
-Intruct scanner to relabel all already labeled files in this repository based on conditions in AIP policy.
-Configure the Azure Information Protection scanner to set the Owner custom property and Rights Management owner to an administrator's account
+### Example 2: Configure a network-attached storage (NAS) file share to be scanned with settings that apply a specific label to unlabeled files, override existing labels, and set the Owner custom property and Rights Management owner
 ```
 PS C:\> Add-AIPScannerRepository -Path \\NAS\HR -SetDefaultLabel On -DefaultLabelId -SetDefaultLabel f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc -OverrideLabel On -DefaultOwner "admin@contoso.com"

 The repository was added successfully.
 ```

-This command adds the file share named HR on the network-attached storage device named NAS to be scanned.
+This command adds the file share named HR on the network-attached storage device named NAS to be scanned and use the following settings:

+- For unlabeled files, apply the label that has an ID of f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc.

+- For files that are already labeled, override that label with the new label.

+- Set the Owner custom property and Rights Management owner to the administrator's account

-### Example 3: Scan all documents and folders from the SharePoint Server "Shared Documents" library, do not apply any default label.
+### Example 3: Scan all documents and folders from the SharePoint Server "Shared Documents" library, and do not apply a default label
 ```
 PS C:\> Add-AIPScannerRepository -Path "http://sp2013/Shared Documents" -SetDefaultLabel Off

 The repository was added successfully.
 ```

 This command adds the SharePoint Server "Shared Documents" library to be scanned.
+For unlabeled files, do not apply a default label.

 ### Example 4: Scan a specific folder in the SharePoint Server "Shared Documents" library.
 ```